umarhassan-mitodl/14.452-spring-2007/content/pages/syllabus.md

 MATLAB®
 -------

-Finally, I shall assume basic familiarity with MATLAB®.
-[Dynare](https://www.dynare.org/), a set of MATLAB® based programs freely available on the net, is particularly useful to simulate the models we shall see in the course.
+Finally, I shall assume basic familiarity with MATLAB®. {{% resource_link "c97a72ba-b0aa-49a1-9340-1ceaa23f9a72" "Dynare" %}}, a set of MATLAB® based programs freely available on the net, is particularly useful to simulate the models we shall see in the course.

 Course Outline
 --------------